mdabrowski1990/uds/docs/source/pages/user_guide/message.rst

 :class:`~uds.message.uds_message.UdsMessageRecord` class is meant to provide containers for historic information of :ref:`diagnostic messages <knowledge-base-diagnostic-message>` that were either transmitted or received.

-.. note:: A **user shall not create objects of this class** in normal cases, but one would probably use them quite
+.. note:: A **user should not create objects of this class** in normal cases, but one would probably use them quite
     often as they are returned by other layers of :mod:`uds` package.

 .. warning:: All :class:`~uds.message.uds_message.UdsMessageRecord` **attributes are read only**